 Thirdly, the number of channels and platforms has exploded, and it is getting difficult for marketers to create authentic content for each of them in a cost-effective way.
 Sometimes, user-generated content already grows organically in channels where the brand has no footing at all.

 Withi these trends in mind, let’s take a closer look at some of the reasons why your brand needs the UGC marketing plan.

-5 reasons why brands can’t ignore UGC marketing in 2022
+5 reasons why brands can’t ignore UGC marketing

 1. Advertising is getting harder to measure and less effective in finding the right audience